malirezai/blockchainresources/README.md

-# Microsoft Blockchain
+# Blockchain Resources
-A collection of links to Microsoft Azure Blockchain Resources, including services, Identity, and Tokens
+A collection of links to Microsoft Azure Blockchain Resources, including services, Identity, and Tokens.
+Also, at the bottom you will find a list of interesting links regarding blockchain and various use cases within industry.

 Follow MSFTBlockchain on Twitter: https://twitter.com/MSFTBlockchain